 Have you ever been in a situation in school where you feel like you’re asking everyone around you about their test score?
 Do you find yourself feeling more at ease or prideful when you find that you did better than someone else?
-You may be joining in a competition of who’s getting the better grades.
+You may be joining in an academic competition among students to see who’s getting the better grades.
 This can be leading you down a road of stress and perfectionism.

 A Story of Competing for Good Grades